Mister7F/Locky/readme.md

 # Todo
 - UI
     - account editor
-        - scroll to bottom if add a new field
         - save & close on press enter
-    - auto logout if loose session *should work now, to test*
     - test on mobile (phone & tablet)
-    - use prettier on svelte files (make it work for svelte)
     - create initial wallet
 - Backend
     - G-Drive sync
     - `database.py`, optimize `move_account` to drop the column `sequence_tmp`
     - use only account ID when possible
-    - `databse.py` make method public
     - clean database function
     - error on component (shake them)
 - Security